soonklang/dart-tutorial/5. File Handling In Dart/Delete File in Dart.md

 File file = File('test.txt');
 ```

-if **recursive** is false, the directory must be empty. and if **recursive** is true, FileStstemEntity will be deleted including, all directory and sup-directories and files in the directories.
+if **recursive** is false, the directory must be empty. and if **recursive** is true, FileStstemEntity will be deleted including, all directory and sub-directories and files in the directories.

 ## Example deleteSync()
-Assume that file named **test.txt** in same directory with dart program
+Assuming that file named **test.txt** is in the same directory with dart program

  #### `test.txt`
 ```dart